DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 the opponent `2-0` unless they have also dropped, in which case it is amended to a `0-0` draw.

 This is irreversible.
 The participant is informed of the removal via direct message.

+If a confirmed participant leaves the server for a tournament while Emcee is online, they should be automatically dropped from the tournament by Emcee.

 ### Show participant deck
 ```